tectin0/er-poise-overlay/README.md

-# Elden Ring Toughness Live
+# Elden Ring Poise Overlay

 ## Don't use it online
 ### Last updated 1.12.3 (works as long as it works)